zbunde/text-centering/README.md

 # Further Practice

-This warmup can be completed mulitple times to increqse your comfort level with the material.
+This warmup can be completed mulitple times to increase your comfort level with the material.
 To work on this from scratch, you can:

 1. Add an upstream remote that points to the original repo `git remote add upstream git@github.com:gSchool/text-centering.git`